AnaZonia/moon_notes/Ana Did Science Today.md

   - "[[001 The Bridge]]"
 dg-publish: true
 ---
+## 04/09, Wed - Coding chapter 1

+- [ ] Falar com [[Costa, Flávia R. C.|Costa, Flavia]] - ask about evapotranspiration in the Amazon.
+If that doesn't work, talk to Sara Knox through Fiona.

-## 03/09, Mon - Random forest and wrapping up Optim
+## 03/09, Tue - Random forest and wrapping up Optim

 response curve - investigate with random forest by adding one by one.
 Use the results of random forest to compare with optim MCMC with stan